virgo-project/virgo/ROLES.md

 If you're interested in being a part of Virgo, please [join us on the forum](https://forum.virgo.org/t/interested-in-joining-the-virgo-team/54).
 And tell us about yourself!

+## What we offer
+* The opportunity to directly improve the world through your actions
+* A free and flexible work schedule
+* Excellent benefits like educational budget, fitness and wellbeing spend
+* At least four weeks of paid vacation
+* Competitive salary package, including equity

 ## Virgo Communications
 The Virgo Communications team works hard to communicate about the project through text, graphics, animation, and video to the worldwide community.